nfdi4plants/ARC-specification/ARC specification.md

 The `investigation` file MUST follow the [ISA-XLSX investigation file specification](ISA-XLSX.md#investigation-file).

-Furthermore, top-level reproducibility information MUST be provided in the CWL `arc.cwl`, which also MUST exist.
+Furthermore, top-level reproducibility information SHOULD be provided in the CWL `arc.cwl`.

 #### Investigation and Study Metadata